 In this guide, we will explore the differences between commercial and residential mortgages so that you can decide which is best for your needs.
 In addition, we will discuss eligibility requirements, loan terms, and rates.

-By the end of this guide, you will better understand commercial and residential mortgages to make an informed decision.
+By the end of this guide, you will better understand commercial and residential mortgages so that you can make an informed decision.
 So let’s get started!

 Commercial Mortgage vs Residential Mortgages

-Guide 3: Change residential mortgage to Buy to Let: A How To Guide
+Guide 2: Change Residential Mortgage to Buy to Let: A How-To Guide

 A Commercial Mortgage, on the other hand, is mainly for business owners who want to buy property or land for commercial use, and the main difference between the two mortgages tends to be that the value of the land or property is usually much more significant if it’s for commercial use.